Clearing the Confusion:

 - Individual Marketplace Certified 2018

 Kathi is a licensed Health Insurance Agent in New Jersey.
-She has been working at NorthEast Insurance Services and in the insurance industry for two years.
+She has been working at NorthEast Insurance Services and in the insurance industry for four years.
 For personal assistance with your health insurance needs please contact Kathi at 800.290.8120 x1100.

 What you'll find in this section: